amzad-786githumb/AI_ML_Internship_1/README.md

  <p><b>Dataset:</b> You can use any dataset relevant to the task, e.g., Titanic Dataset</p>

-<p>click here to download datase</p> https://www.kaggle.com/datasets/yasserh/titanic-dataset
+<p>Click here to download datase:</p> https://www.kaggle.com/datasets/yasserh/titanic-dataset